segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 This triggers a compute for the audience (where the audience conditions run on your data warehouse) and sends events downstream.

-#### Event conditions
+#### Audience conditions

 As you're building your Linked Audience, you can choose from the following conditions:

 | Conditions     | Description                           |
 |---------------------------|---------------------------------------|